Kyubyong/neural_japanese_transliterator/README.md

 * Unfortunately, our simple model failed to show better performance than the SwiftKey engine.
 * However, there is still much room for improvement.
 Here are some ideas.
   * You can refine the model architecture or hyperparameters.
-  * We can adopt a different evaluation metric.
+  * You can adopt a different evaluation metric.
   * As always, more data would be better.

 ## Note for reproducibility